 A short history

-The organisation was started in 1991 by a group of Lancaster-based artists and continues to be run by practising artists.
-Initially known as the Storey Institute Art Gallery, then as Storey Art Gallery, and later as Storey Gallery, we presented a programme of temporary exhibitions of contemporary art in the splendid Victorian gallery in the Storey Institute for 20 years until 2012.
+Storey Gallery was started in 1991 by a group of Lancaster-based artists.
+Initially known as the Storey Institute Art Gallery, then as Storey Art Gallery, and later as Storey Gallery, it presented a programme of temporary exhibitions of contemporary art in the splendid Victorian gallery in the Storey Institute for 20 years until 2012.
 The exhibition programme included one-person shows by Andy Goldsworthy, Gillian Ayres, Basil Beattie, Michael Brennand-Wood, Simon Callery, Anthony Green, Albert Irvin, Michael Kenny, Sophie Ryder, and Richard Wilson, plus touring exhibitions from Japan, Spain, and Italy, and a variety of curated group shows.

 As well as exhibitions, the programme included installations, residencies, talks, discussions, practical workshops, sessions for schools, professional development for local artists, and projects in the public realm including The Tasting Garden by Mark Dion next to the Storey building, and various works in Lancaster's Market Square.